 Marijuana continues to be the most widely abused illicit drug.
 The increased state-level legality of marijuana may be promoting perceptions of lower risks and higher benefits among high school students.
 In recent surveying, one third of 10th graders and 44% of those in the 12th grade reported having used the substance in their lifetimes, according to the National Institute on Drug Abuse.

 Should these upward trends in use continue, our country will almost certainly begin to see greater numbers of people negatively impacted by marijuana use and abuse.

 People who require assistance in managing their weed use or ending the use of marijuana completely have a number of effective treatment options.
 These include:

 - 12-step supports.

-If your loved one is struggling with a marijuana addiction, you may have a deep feeling in your gut that something is wrong; however, when you try to broach the topic they may be angry, defensive, and in denial.
-In the case of marijuana, changing laws and legalization may hinder your loved one’s ability to see that there’s any issue with their use.
+If a loved one is struggling with a marijuana addiction, you may have a deep feeling in your gut that something is wrong.
+However, when you try to broach the topic, they may be angry, defensive, and in denial.
+In the case of marijuana, changing laws and legalization may hinder your loved one’s ability to see that there’s any issue with their drug use.
 This makes expressing your concern and finding out just how bad the problem is extremely challenging.

 Here are some tips to keep in mind as you approach your loved one about getting help: